 - Missing a time-tracking feature

-The platform allows you to organize all your tasks in one place and set due dates and notifications so you never miss an important deadline.
-Bordio’s adaptability and practicality make it a popular choice for busy individuals and teams alike who want to stay on their schedules and achieve their goals.
+Bordio is a digital planner that comes with a colorful, customizable interface and flexible features.
+The platform allows you to organize all your tasks in one place, set due dates and notifications so you never miss an important deadline.

-- The waiting list for tasks that are not currently urgent or important but may become so in the future
+- Waiting list with tasks that may become urgent or important in the future

 - Color coding to differentiate between different projects or categories